Jennifer M. Owsiany, MS, BCBA

 Kacey R. Finch

 Kacey Finch is a first year graduate student in the Behavior Analysis program at West Virginia University.
 She earned her B.A. in Psychology (2018) from Concordia College in Moorhead, Minnesota.
 Kacey has applied background working with children diagnosed with autism spectrum disorder (ASD), oppositional defiant disorder (ODD), Down syndrome, and attention-deficit hyperactivity disorder (ADHD).
-Broadly, her research interests include severe problem behavior in children, generality, and comorbidity.
+Broadly, her research interests include severe problem behavior in children and choice-based interventions.

-Mike Mathews is a graduate student in the Behavior Analysis program at West Virginia University.
-He earned his M.A. in Psychology (2016) from University of North Carolina Wilmington.
+Mike Mathews earned his M.A. in Psychology (2016) from University of North Carolina Wilmington.
 Mike has experience writing and implementing skill acquisition programs and interventions for challenging behavior, as well as training and supervising undergraduate research assistants, in an alternative education setting.
-Mike's research interests include assessment and intervention for challenging behavior, skill acquisition, and developing technology to maximize efficiency in applied research and practice.
+Mike's interests include assessment and intervention for challenging behavior, skill acquisition, and developing technology to maximize efficiency in applied research and practice.